 At this conference, members felt that there were four areas for action: (a) to initiate the formation of national CBR Associations; (b) to improve the capacity for sharing information about good CBR practice (c) to review CBR training programmes in order to promote their synchronisation; and (d) to organise regular CBR conferences in Africa, starting with one in 2004.

 Subsequently these members met to form an organisation that would promote the sharing of information on CBR practice and other pertinent issues in this field.
 It was agreed CAN would support CBR initiatives to document and share information on good practices.

-Since its founding conference in 2001, CAN has organised CBR Africa conferences held in Malawi in 2004, South Africa in 2007, and Nigeria in 2010, and has produced and disseminated CBR books covering proceedings of the conferences.
+Since its founding conference in 2001, CAN has organised CBR Africa conferences held in Malawi in 2004, South Africa in 2007, and Nigeria in 2010, Kenya in 2014, and has produced and disseminated CBR books covering proceedings of the conferences.

-It has also facilitated 14 writing workshops in different African countries where 178 CBR workers, including 32 persons with disabilities, have been trained in documentation and their articles published in a book and on the CAN website.CAN has also compiled a CBR directory for Africa which currently features 41 countries and 280 CBR programmes.
+It has also facilitated 16 writing workshops in different African countries where CBR workers, including persons with disabilities, have been trained in documentation and their articles published in a book and on the CAN website.CAN has also compiled a CBR directory for Africa which currently features 200 members from 35 countries.

-CAN has had four Executive Committees with the current one having members from; Zambia, Burkina Faso, Cameroon, Uganda, and Kenya.
+CAN has had five Executive Committees with the current one having members from; Zambia, Burkina Faso, Cameroon, Uganda, and Kenya.

 The UK based CP Trust has been CAN’s major donor throughout its history and has played a vital role in the achievements of CAN to date.
 CAN are extremely grateful to the CP Trust for their significant support.